Blue Ribbon Dill Pickles

 - 1 tsp brown mustard seed (optional)

 1.)
-Into each clean** wide-mouth quart jar, put one (or more) hot peppers, plus one cluster of fresh dill, and 2 (or more) garlic cloves.
+Into each wide-mouth quart jar, put one or more hot peppers, plus one cluster of fresh dill, and 2 or more garlic cloves.

 3.)
 In a pan, combine vinegar, water, dill seeds and mustard seeds.
 Bring to a boil, and then pour over cucumbers, leaving ½” head space.

-7.)
+12.)
 If jars lid seals it will easily keep for one year in a cool, dark place.
-If jar doesn't seal, place it in your refrigerator and eat within 3 months, and within one month after opening.
+If jar doesn't seal, place it in your refrigerator and eat within 6 months.

-***It is important to trim off the blossom end, as it contains enzymes that can make pickles undesirably soft.
+*It is important to cut off the blossom end, as it contains enzymes that can make pickles undesirably soft.

 Reader Comments (2)